AkshayRane05/Outbound-Network-Monitor/README.md

 - Using parallel DNS resolution with ThreadPoolExecutor
 - Only resolving new connections since the last scan
 - Tracking and displaying execution time for performance monitoring

+Performance may vary across operating systems due to differences in how network information is exposed by the OS.
+Windows typically processes network information differently than Unix-based systems.

 ## Use Cases